MatthewPhan/Smart-Appliance-Project/README.md

   20. On the next screen, select “Interact”.
 Copy and paste the REST API endpoint of “Smart_Appliance_RPI_Output” into a Notepad as you will need this value later.

+### Creation of DynamoDB Tables
+  1. Open the Amazon DynamoDB console and click “Create Table”.
+  2. Create the Table “Smart_Appliance_Weather” with the following configuration:
+  3. Create the Table “Smart_Appliance_Washing_Machine” with the following configuration:
+  4. Create the Table “Smart_Appliance_Accounts” with the following configuration: